 Navigating to the Results, the Direct Output is $3.7 trillion, which yields an Indirect Output of $2.5 trillion, and an Induced Output of $3.0 trillion, for a total potential loss of $9.2 trillion.

 On the Output tab, we can see that the sector hit hardest by this scenario is 31-33 Manufacturing with a loss of $1.6 trillion and the sector affected the least is 61 - Educational Services with a loss of $64 billion.

 You can follow the same steps as above using any Industry Aggregation scheme.
 You can even follow these steps and analyze a change across all of the 546 IMPLAN Industries.
 To speed up this process, consider Using the Event Template to upload all of the Events.
 Uploading 542 Events (six Industries do not have Output and do not require an Event) will take a few minutes, so don’t panic if you see a spinning wheel or get the message shown here.
 Just continue to wait a few minutes and they will load.

 Once they populate, drag them into your Group on the right and Run.
 Remember you can use the “Select All” button at the top of the page to highlight every Event.

 Running an analysis with 542 Events can take up to 45 minutes.
 The Results show the same loss in Direct Output, however, the other effects are slightly different, due to Aggregation Bias in the aggregated version above.

 NO NEED TO CUSTOMIZE YOUR REGION

 In order to run any analyses looking at overall changes like these, there is no need to adjust the Industries by customizing the Region.
-Any decreases or increases made to Output, Employee Compensation, Proprietor Income, Other Property Income, or Taxes on Production and Imports Behind the i will only slightly alter the Results by adjusting the relationships between Industries in the Customized Region.
+Any decreases or increases made to Output, Employee Compensation, Proprietor Income, Other Property Income, or Taxes on Production and Imports in Region Details will only slightly alter the Results by adjusting the relationships between Industries in the Customized Region.

 Written November 24, 2020